-Warfarin: A Safe Generic?
+Warfarin: Is It A Safe Generic?

 Warfarin, the more affordable generic form, became available years later, but concerns arose about the safety of switching between the brand and generic.
 Some patients, and even doctors, were afraid to switch.
 However, studies have shown there are few, if any, risks of using generic warfarin.

 Today, most patients use the generic warfarin from the outset; however, the brand product Coumadin is still available if you choose.
-Another affordable generic warfarin called Jantoven is also in pharmacies.
+Another affordable generic warfarin called Jantoven is also available at the pharmacy.

 Color-Coded for Safety

-Vitamin, Herbals and Natural Supplements
+Mixing with Vitamins, Herbals and Natural Supplements

-Warfarin drug interactions deserve your attention.
-For example, St. John's Wort, sometimes used to help with mild depression, reduces the effectiveness of warfarin by boosting production of enzymes that break down warfarin.
+For example, the nonprescription herbal St. John's Wort, sometimes used to help with mild depression, reduces the effectiveness of warfarin by boosting production of enzymes that break down warfarin.

-Food and Drinks Can Interact, Too
+Warfarin: Food and Drinks Can Interact, Too